Finding a theme, planning smart

 • Assemble all your things in built-in units, base cabinets, tall cabinets or sideboards with exclusive surface finishes.
 Plenty of storage space allows your bathroom utensils to disappear, creates a sense of orderliness and offers an unimpeded view of the essentials: your treasure trove of design features.

-• Exclusive eye-catching features are: free standing bath tubs or wash basins, combined with towering taps (=Highrisers).
-A shower area with a large, completely invigorating overhead shower.
+• Exclusive eye-catching features are: free standing bath tubs or bathroom sinks, combined with towering taps (=Highrisers).
+A shower area with a large, completely invigorating rain shower.
 A wash bowl with a sophisticated tap, operated at the touch of a button.
 An elegant designer radiator for towels ...

 • If you like patterns and material combinations, you’ll love the tiles: colourful mosaics, oriental, geometric or floral decorations.
 Gold with marble, glass with stone, cool surfaces in black/white or light/dark.
 High-contrast colours, materials and textures add a touch of glamour to the bathroom.